Diversity & Inclusion Committee Chair Q&A

 What are some of your goals for the future, as the Chair of the Diversity & Inclusion Committee?

-My goals for 2016 and beyond are to vigorously continue the Firm's efforts to use recruiting to increase diversity among our attorneys and our staff, to promote qualified women to the ranks of equity and non-equity members, and to provide successful professional development for the Firm's existing minority and female attorneys.
+My goals are to vigorously continue the Firm's efforts to use recruiting to increase diversity among our attorneys and our staff, to promote qualified women to the ranks of equity and non-equity members, and to provide successful professional development for the Firm's existing minority and female attorneys.
 Ultimately, I hope that when I retire from Lewis Rice, the Firm will serve as a model of how a genuine commitment to diversity benefits law firms, society at large, the local, legal, and business communities, and our diverse clientele.